You handed out hundreds of business cards last year... Take a guess how many are still in someone's possession right now.

 Most contractors reprint paper cards 2-3 times per year (new number, new services, ran out, design update).
 At $60-100 per run of 500, that's $180-300/year on paper cards.
 A digital card eliminates reprinting entirely — any changes are instant and free.

-Contractors using digital business cards consistently report 2-3x more callbacks from past customers compared to paper-only.
+Contractors using digital business cards consistently report 2-3x more repeat work from past customers compared to paper-only.
 The reason is simple: a saved phone contact makes you the path of least resistance.
 When the customer needs your trade again, you're literally in their phone under your trade name.
 They don't have to remember you, Google you, or find your card.
 They just tap your name and call.
-And with referral partner tracking, you can see this compounding effect in real numbers — not just more callbacks, but exactly which past customers are driving new leads your way.
+And with referral partner tracking, you can see this compounding effect in real numbers — not just more repeat work, but exactly which past customers are driving new leads your way.

 Common Objections (And Honest Answers)